Id405/sitelen-pona-ucsur-guide/README.md

       ![an image preview of linja nanpa](linjananpa.png)

-      This is an alternative font, developed by jan Itan (@etbcor#6146), cartouches and long pi renders properly.
+      This is an alternative font, actively being developed by jan Itan (@etbcor#6146).
+It is monospace, and supports cartouches, combination glyphs, and long glyphs (pi, tawa & lon).
   - [insa pi supa lape](http://devurandom.xyz/tokipona/supalape.html)

       ![an image preview of insa pi supa lape](insapisupalape.png)